rodrigovivi/linux/drm-misc.rst

   hardware, since display IP all has to handle the same issues in the end.
 In most cases this will just along the lines of "Looks good, Ack".  drm-misc maintainers will help out with getting that review market going.

+* Best practice for review: When you have some suggestions and comments for future work, please make sure you don't forget your Ack tag to unblock the original patch.
+And if you think something really must be fixed before merging, please give a conditional Ack along the lines of "Fix
+  $specific_thing, with that addressed, Ack".
+The goal is to always have a clear and reasonable speedy path towards getting the patch merged.
+For authors on the other side, just do the minimal rework and push the patch, and do any more involved rework in follow-up work.
+This way lenghty review cycles get avoided, which are a drag for both reviewer and author.

 Tooling
 =======